o3de/o3de-extras/Gems/ROS2/docs/guides/ros2-gem.md

 It is possible to implement your own control mechanisms with this Component.

+#### Spawner

+`ROS2SpawnerComponent` handles spawning entities during simulation.
+Available spawnables have to be set up as the component's field before the simulation.

+During the simulation user can access names of available spawnables and request spawning using ros2 services.
+The names of services are "/get_available_spawnable_names" and "/spawn_entity" respectivly.
+GetWorldProperties.srv and SpawnEntity.srv types from gazebo_msgs are used to handle these features.

+- Spawning: spawnable name should be passed in request.name and the position of entity in request.initial_pose
+  - example call: `ros2 service call /spawn_entity gazebo_msgs/srv/SpawnEntity '{name: 'robot', initial_pose: {position:{ x: 4, y: 4, z: 0.2}, orientation: {x: 0.0, y: 0.0, z: 0.0, w: 1.0}}}'`
+- Available spawnable names access: names of available spawnables are sent in response.model_names
+  - example call: `ros2 service call /get_available_spawnable_names gazebo_msgs/srv/GetWorldProperties`
 ### Handling custom ROS 2 dependencies

 The ROS 2 Gem will respect your choice of [__sourced__](https://docs.ros.org/en/galactic/Tutorials/Workspace/Creating-A-Workspace.html#source-the-overlay) ROS 2 environment.